Vecchia Gaussian Processes: on probabilistic and statistical properties: Algorithms for building layered norming DAGs

-\subsection{Algorithms for building Layered Norming DAGs}
+\subsection{Algorithms for building layered norming DAGs}

-We provide Algorithm \ref{alg:dag grid} used to construct the Layered Norming DAGs discussed in Section \ref{sec:build dag}.
+We provide Algorithm \ref{alg:dag grid} used to construct the layered norming DAGs discussed in Section \ref{sec:build dag}.

 We briefly discuss the computational complexity of Algorithm \ref{alg:dag grid}.
-We first deal with the case where the dataset $\D_n$ is stored in a structured way such that it takes $O(1)$ time to retrieve the data on any grid location.
-The grid structure ensures a simple, explicit form for the layers $\N_j$, without the use of costly numerical methods.
+We first consider the case where the dataset $\D_n$ is stored in a structured format, so that retrieving data at any grid point takes $O(1)$ time.
+The grid structure ensures a simple, explicit form for the layers $\N_j$, without requiring costly numerical methods.
 Thus the computational complexity of building the layers is $O(n)$.
-The allocation of parent sets requires sorting with respect to each coordinate.
-However, due to the grid structure the set $B_h, \forall 1\le h\le d, \forall X_i$ has a simple, closed form solution.
-Therefore, for all $X_i$, the allocation of the corresponding parent set, with cardinality $m$, only takes $O(m)$ steps.
+Allocating parent sets requires sorting with respect to each coordinate.
+However, due to the grid structure, the set $B_h, \forall 1\le h\le d$ and all $X_i$ has a simple, closed-form solution.
+Therefore, for each $X_i$, assigning its parent set of cardinality $m$ requires only $O(m)$ steps.
 Overall, the computational complexity of Algorithm \ref{alg:dag grid} is $O(nm)$, with $m = {\underline{\alpha}+d \choose \underline{\alpha} }$.
-If the dataset $\D_n$ is not stored in a structured way, one has to start with appropriately sorting it, raising the overall computational complexity to $O(dn\ln n + nm)$.
+If the dataset $\D_n$ is not stored in a structured format, one has to start with appropriately sorting it, increasing the overall computational complexity to $O(dn\ln n + nm)$.